PTB-OEDA/FAST-cm/README.md

 2. The final models chosen and their interpretations
 3. How the forecast results can be summarized by country, quantiles, and time periods.

+## Basic setup for the analysis here

+1. Run the startup repo to get the data.
+That is all documented [here.](https://github.com/PTB-OEDA/VIEWS-Startup).
+This gets you all the data downloaded and setup for analysis.
+2. Execute the `batch.sh` script to run the additional data prep, training, dev and validation models.
+This is all inputs for the final model selection and presentation.
+3. Model comparison and selection is summarized in `FAST-cm.*` related files, which are here in all the favorite flavors (`Rmd` for code, and `pdf` / `html` / `md`)
+4. Results and forecast summaries are in the files ...

 ## Acknowledgments